pyscript/pyscript/docs/tutorials/getting-started.md

 ### Writing into labeled elements

-In the example above we had a single `<py-script>` tag and it printed one or more lines onto the page in order.
-Within the `<py-script>` you have access to the `pyscript` module, which provides a `.write()` method to send strings into labeled elements on the page.
+In the example above, we had a single `<py-script>` tag and it printed one or more lines onto the page in order.
+Within the `<py-script>`, you have access to the `pyscript` module, which provides a `.write()` method to send strings into labeled elements on the page.

-For example we'll add some style elements and provide place holders for the `<py-script>` tag write to.
+For example, we'll add some style elements and provide place holders for the `<py-script>` tag write to.

 ```html